Juan Martín del Potro: 2016: Comeback, Olympic silver, Davis Cup champion

 Vying for Argentina's first title, del Potro played in the 2016 Davis Cup against Croatia.
 His first match was a four set victory against Ivo Karlović.
-Partnering Leonardo Mayer, del Potro lost in doubles against Ivan Dodig and Marin Cilic.
-2–1 down in matches, del Potro played in singles against Cilic, coming back from 2 sets down for the first time in his career to win in five sets.
-Described as one of the best Davis Cup comebacks ever, del Potro levelled the score at 2–2, paving the way for Federico Delbonis to complete the comeback by beating Ivo Karlović in straight sets, thus claiming Argentina's first ever Davis Cup title.
+Partnering Leonardo Mayer, del Potro lost in doubles against Ivan Dodig and Marin Čilić.
+2–1 down in matches, del Potro played in singles against Čilić, coming back from two sets down for the first time in his career to win in five sets.
+Described as one of the best Davis Cup comebacks ever, del Potro levelled the score at 2–2, paving the way for Federico Delbonis to complete the comeback by beating Ivo Karlović, in straight sets, thus claiming Argentina's first ever Davis Cup title.

+For the second time in his career, after 2011, del Potro was named ATP Comeback Player of the Year.

-2017: Continued comeback, US Open semis
+2017: Continued comeback, US Open semifinal

-Del Potro decided to skip the 2017 Australian Open and made his season debut at the Delray Beach Open, where he was seeded in a tournament for the first time in three years, at No. 7, and won his first three matches against Kevin Anderson, Damir Dzumhur and Sam Querrey, who beat him in the semifinals of the same tournament last year.
-However, in the semifinals this year, del Potro lost to top seed and world No. 4 Milos Raonic in straight sets.
+Del Potro decided to skip the 2017 Australian Open and made his season debut at the Delray Beach Open, where he was seeded in a tournament for the first time in three years, at No. 7, and won his first three matches against Kevin Anderson, Damir Dzumhur and Sam Querrey.
+However, in the semifinals, del Potro lost to top seed and world No. 4 Milos Raonic in straight sets.
 Next, del Potro played in the Mexican Open, where he was drawn to play qualifier Frances Tiafoe, who idolised del Potro when he was a child.
-In the end, del Potro won an extremely tight match in three sets.
-In the next round, del Potro played the top seed of the tournament for the second time in a row.
-This time it was Novak Djokovic on the other side of the court.
-Del Potro lost in three sets after winning the first set.
+Del Potro won in a tight three-set match.
+In the next round, del Potro lost in three sets to Djokovic after winning the first set.

-Del Potro next played at the Indian Wells Masters.
-Del Potro was seeded 31st so he received a bye into the second round, where he played his Argentine Davis Cup teammate Federico Delbonis.
-He won in two tight sets.
-In the next round, Del Potro faced Djokovic again, with the same result, Del Potro losing in three sets.
-After, Del Potro played at the Miami Open, where he had a comfortable victory over Robin Haase before losing to Roger Federer.

-Del Potro began his clay-court season at the Estoril Open, where he beat Yuichi Sugita for the loss of just 4 games in the first round.
-However, the day after his victory, Del Potro heard that his grandfather died and subsequently withdrew from the tournament.

-Del Potro withdrew from the Madrid Open, reappearing at the Italian Open where he reached the quarterfinals of a Masters 1000 tournament for the first time since the 2013 Paris Masters, following victories over 10th seed Grigor Dimitrov, Kyle Edmund and 7th seed Kei Nishikori, which was his first victory in 2017 over a top 10 ranked player.
-However, he succumbed yet again to world No. 2 Novak Djokovic in straight sets.
+At the Indian Wells Masters he beat his Argentine Davis Cup teammate Federico Delbonis in two tight sets before losing to Djokovic in three sets.
+At the Miami Open, he had a comfortable victory over Robin Haase before losing to Roger Federer in straight sets.
+Del Potro began his clay-court season at the Estoril Open, where he beat Yuichi Sugita for the loss of just four games in the first round, but withdrew the next day after he heard that his grandfather had died.
+Del Potro withdrew from the Madrid Open, reappearing at the Italian Open where he reached the quarterfinals of a Masters 1000 tournament for the first time since the 2013 Paris Masters, following victories over 10th seed Grigor Dimitrov, Kyle Edmund and seventh seed Kei Nishikori, which was his first victory in 2017 over a top 10 ranked player.
+However, he succumbed yet again to world No. 2, Novak Djokovic, in a rain-interrupted straight sets match.